 32-nested, half-buffer.
-The fast partition's write cycle time is 0.942 of the baseline uniform-access cycle time, and the slow partition's cycle time is 1.592 of the uniform-access cycle time.
+The fast partition's write cycle time is 0.942 of the baseline uniform-access cycle time, and the slow partition's cycle time to beat the uniform-access cycle time.
 For the average nested cycle time to beat the uniform-access cycle energy is 0.587 of the baseline uniform-access cycle energy, and the slow partition's energy is 1.074 of the uniform-access cycle energy.
-The fast partition's write latency is 0.818 of the uniform-access write latency, while the slow write latency to beat the uniform-access write latency.
+The fast partition's write latency is 0.818 of the uniform-access write latency, while the slow write latency is 2.074 of the uniform-access write latency.
 For the average nested write latency to beat the uniform-access write latency, at least 85.5% of accesses must hit in the fast partition.
-The uniform-access write latency to beat the uniform-access write latency, at least 85.5% of accesses must hit in the fast partition.
-For the average nested cycle energy to beat the uniform-access cycle energy to be at the uniform-access cycle energy to be the uniform-access cycle energy is reduction in the outer partition shows that the energy of the data access dominated that of control propagation.
+The fast partition.
+The fast partition.
+For the average nested cycle energy to beat the uniform-access cycle energy to beat the uniform-access dominated that of control propagation.
 If one can tolerate slow cycles, then much energy is reduced by simply isolating the capacitance of the inner partition with the nested interconnect.